yadomkar/CS255/Homework1/solution.md

 ---

 ### Assumption
-Latin characters are only the ASCII characters, and not UTF-8 special characters.
+Latin characters refer to ASCII characters and exclude UTF-8 special characters.

 ### Approach
-Make a frequency array of size 52 (26 uppercase and 26 lowercase characters).
-Find the Median and Mode through this.
+The solution employs a frequency array of size 52, representing uppercase and lowercase characters.
+It calculates the median and mode through this array in constant time and space.

 ### Code
 <details>